 If you've heard of the Seychelles at all (it's not really promoted yet in the Americas as a holiday destination, though I expect that this will soon change), you may think of it as a honeymoon destination for the rich and famous – after all, this is where Prince William and Kate Middleton went on their honeymoon!

-But the Seychelles are about more than just beaches and honeymoons.
+Much to my delight, I found that the Seychelles are about more than just beaches and honeymoons.
 In fact, the country surprised me with everything it has to offer.

 7 reasons to visit the Seychelles now